rdforte/gomaxecs/README.md

 #### CloudWatch Logs (With gomaxecs)

+The below logs show that GOMAXPROCS is correctly set to 4 when using the **gomaxecs** package.

 | Timestamp (UTC+10:00)    | Message                                            | Container |
 | ------------------------ | -------------------------------------------------- | --------- |
 | August 30, 2025 at 16:27 | Go version: go1.25.0                               | c1        |